Trump International Hotel and Tower

 - This building is made of concrete instead of steel to reduce sway and maximize window space.

-- When this building was built, the freight railroad tracks that delivered newspaper rolls to the old Chicago Sun-Times building were preserved so the city might some day make a passenger rail link between Michigan Avenue and Union Station and the Ogilvie Transportation Center in the West Loop.
+- When this building was built, the freight railroad tracks that delivered rolls of newspaper to the old Chicago Sun-Times building were preserved so the city might some day make a passenger rail link between Michigan Avenue, Union Station, and the Ogilvie Transportation Center in the West Loop.
+There is a reference to a light rail stop at this location in the building's zoning documents.

 - The hotel uniforms were designed by Ivanka Trump.